ais-open/azure-blueprint/blocks/oms-workspace-deploy/Readme.md

       frequency:15 min
       timewindow: 60 min
       Saved search: logical disk: free disk size
       Status: ON
-7)On The settings pane-> go to connnected sources-> make sure the VMs in the resource groups are mentioned in the connected resources.
+7) On The settings pane-> go to connnected sources-> Windows servers->make sure the VMs in the resource groups are mentioned in the connected resources.